I hope you’re enjoying this series! In case you’ve missed the other posts, here are the links to read them:

 - A New Blog Series: How to Fail at Farming (Or, Mistakes to Avoid if You Want to Succeed at Farming)

-- How to Fail at Farming Post #2, Buy a Farm without Considering Your Own Personality and Passions
+- Buy a Farm without Considering Your Own Personality and Passions

-- How to Fail at Farming Post #3, Buy a Farm without Considering Your Kids’ Activities
+- Buy a Farm without Considering Your Kids’ Activities

 I mentioned in my first post in this series that we knew nothing about farming.
 This did not stop me from acquiring every homesteading book I could find.
 Before we moved onto the farm, I checked them out at the library.
 I practiced making cheese, making my own butter, and making yogurt at home.
 I know that these are not “farming” skills per se, but they felt like “homesteading” skills to me.

 I read every Joel Salatin book I could get my hands on and my husband and I even went to hear him speak when he came to Portland.
 We went on one local farm tour to learn what a farmer who had apprenticed under Joel Salatin was doing on his farm.
 Before we purchased our farm–put down our hard-earned cash on a downpayment–this is pretty much all of the education we had.

 I really don’t advise that you follow in our footsteps!

 Right here–I’m already going to get into my Advice for Wanna-Be Farmers.
 Learn, learn, learn!
 Visit many farms!
 Help farmers butcher chickens, care for an orchard, milk a cow–do whatever you can!